-Job Requirements REQUIRED : bachelor's degree in relevant STEM field; three years' experience in a STEM field, communications, and/or education; three years' scientific communication training, coaching, and/or workshop leadership experience; excellent technical and academic communication skills--oral, written, and visual design; experience with educational design of resources, e.g., workshops and rubrics; excellent interpersonal skills; ability to work as part of a team and interact effectively with faculty/students/staff; project management skills; and meticulous attention to detail.
-Must be able to solve problems creatively, analyze data to inform decision-making, create connections between people and organizations in order to optimize student support and departmental goals, receive and give constructive feedback, and manage multiple deadlines simultaneously.
-PREFERRED : master's/doctoral degree, ability to produce technical content (i.e., has published scientific manuscripts), supervisory experience, specifically with student workers, and MIT experience.
-Job 18439-8
+Job Requirements REQUIRED : bachelor's degree in a STEM field, preferably with a degree in civil/environmental engineering or related science/engineering field; four years of scientific communication training, coaching, and/or workshop leadership experience; excellent technical and academic communication skills, oral, written, and visual design; experience with educational design of resources such as workshops and rubrics; ability to solve problems strategically, analyze data to inform decision-making, create connections between people and organizations in order to optimize student support and departmental goals, receive and give constructive feedback, manage multiple long-term deadlines simultaneously, and work as part of a team; excellent interpersonal skills and ability to interact effectively with faculty, students, and administrative staff; project management skills; and keen attention to detail.
+PREFERRED : master's or doctoral degree; ability to produce technical content (e.g., has published scientific manuscripts); supervisory experience, specifically with student workers; and experience at MIT.
+Job #20506-8

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature